JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 <img src="../../imgs/3_2_1.png" width=800>

+We could see that model4 has a much better performance than model5.
+However, model4 haves a weight precision of only 8 bits, whereas model5 utilizes 16 bits for weight precision.

 In PTQ, this is probably caused by the following reasons:
 1) Regularization Effect: Reduced precision can act as a form of regularization.
 The decrease in the quantization precision of weights results in a diminished model capacity, which can alleviate overfitting (particularly in scenarios with limited training data).